The practice of yoga is not only a physical exercise but also a challenge for the mind and spirit.

 - Clean your body: By stimulating sweating with high temperatures and steam, your pores will open by cleaning the skin of impurities that accumulate under its surface, it is like going to the spa while you exercise.

 - Increased flexibility: Another benefit of elevated temperature is that all soft parts of the body (muscles, tendons, digestive, respiratory and cardiovascular organs) can stretch more comfortably and with less risk of injury.

-- CHALLENGE: If you like to set new goals and challenge your mind and body, the practise of Bikram Yoga is definitely for you as it will confront not only the capabilities of your body but also your mind since this extreme environment represents a difficulty for who are not accustomed to exercise under these conditions.
+- Challange: If you like to set new goals and challenge your mind and body, the practice of Bikram Yoga is definitely for you as it will confront not only the capabilities of your body but also your mind since this extreme environment represents a difficulty for who are not accustomed to exercise under these conditions.